As the beating heart of the association world, Washington, D.C., is alive with creative possibilities.

 Who understands the needs of audiences better than the organizations dedicated to serving them?
 Who better to share best practices, create communities, tell compelling member stories and fight for professions, industries or common causes?

 These rich possibilities attracted Imagination to open an office in Washington, D.C.
-As a result, we’ve more than doubled our client base in the association space and have seen a five-fold increase in our client base here.
-We’ve also established a D.C-based team with a combined 130-plus years of content marketing experience.
+As a result, we’ve more than doubled our client base in the association space and have seen a fivefold increase in our D.C. client base.
+We’ve also established a D.C.-based team with a combined 130-plus years of content marketing experience.

 Why?
 Because we believe in the potential to help associations and other organizations flex their creative muscles as they move toward modern content marketing strategy.

 Making the shift away from a traditional publishing model to an omnichannel strategy is an increasingly urgent member imperative.
 Yet many association marketers admit they’ve been slow to act on it.

 In an Associations Now interview, Beth Bush, chief membership officer of the American Association for the Advancement of Science, spoke of content marketing as a common source of confusion: “There’s a lot of misunderstandings and misperceptions about what it can and should do and how to use it.”

 It is, of course, all about attracting, informing, engaging and activating audiences through content—articles, blog posts, videos, podcasts, infographics, you name it—in an increasing number of channels and formats.

 Competition for attention is fierce, and it’s easy for associations to get lost in a relentless stream of information.
 The goal isn’t just attention, either; it’s also getting users to share and interact.
 The status quo just isn’t good enough anymore as associations search for the sweet spot in appealing to diverse groups of current and future members.
 When resources are limited, content strategy must be especially nimble.